BAD-NeRF: Bundle Adjusted Deblur Neural Radiance Fields: Related Work

 \section{Related Work}

 We review two main areas of related works: neural radiance fields, and image deblurring.

 \PAR{Neural Radiance Field.} NeRF demonstrates impressive novel view image synthesis performance and 3D scene representation capability \cite{nerf}.
 Many variants of NeRF have been proposed recently.
 For example, \cite{Wizadwongsa2021,Lassner2021,Rebain2021,Yu2021,Reiser2021,Garbin2021,Piala2022} proposed methods to improve the rendering efficiency of NeRF, such that it can render images in real-time. \cite{MartinBrualla2021,Mildenhall2022,Lin2021,Jeong2021,deblur-nerf} proposed to improve the training performance of NeRF with inaccurate posed images or images captured under challenging conditions.
-There are also methods that extend NeRF for large scale scene representations \cite{Xiangli2021,Tancik2022,Turki2022} and non-rigid object reconstructions (e.g. human body) \cite{Reiser2021,Park2020,Pumarola2021,Peng2021,Gafni2021,Xian2021,Peng2021a,Weng2022,Athar2022}.
+There are also methods that extend NeRF for large scale scene representations \cite{Xiangli2021,Tancik2022,Turki2022} and non-rigid object reconstructions (e.g. human body) \cite{Reiser2021,Park2020,Pumarola2021,Peng2021,Gafni2021,Peng2021a,Weng2022,Athar2022}.
 NeRF is also recently being used for 3D aware image generation models \cite{Niemeyer2021,Wang2022,Liu2021,OrEl2021,Deng2022,Gu2022}.
-There are also many other variants which employs NeRF for scene editing \cite{Yang2021,Yuan2022}, high dynamic range image modeling \cite{Huang2022}, scene appearance decomposition etc. \cite{Bi2020,Srinivasan2021,Boss2021,Zhang2021,Zhang2021a,Yang2022}.